simul/simul.github.io/unrealengine/Sky.md

 Editable Keyframe Properties
 -------------------------

 The tables below show the various sky keyframe properties, for floating point and integer values respectively.
-The entry in the "Name" field is what should be used in the Name string parameter in any Blueprint calls to GetKeyframeFloat, GetKeyframeInt, SetKeyframeFloat and SetKeyframeInt.
+The entries in the "Name" column are what should be used as the "Name" string parameter in any Blueprint calls to GetKeyframeFloat, GetKeyframeInt, SetKeyframeFloat and SetKeyframeInt.

 **A Note about Haze/Fog/Mist:** A keyframe's haze value determines how much Mie-scattered haze (i.e. mist or fog) is present.
 Haze is considered to have a density that falls-off exponentially with altitude, so the Haze scale height property determines the scaling height for this exponential.
 Fog and mist are both effectively low-level clouds.
 Fog is defined as having visibility less than 1 km, it is called mist when visibility is between 1 and 2 km.